Education Benefits for Disabled Veterans

 Rapid Access to Employment Track

 When you need a job that utilizes skills you already have, this track can help.
-The basic requirements are the same as the Employment track and you can use this track to get vocational counseling or professional coaching, resume help, tools you can use to enhance your job search, and the ability to determine your eligibility for veteran hiring preference.
+The basic requirements are the same as the Employment track.
+You can use this track to get vocational counseling or professional coaching, resume help, tools to enhance your job search, and the ability to determine your eligibility for veteran hiring preference.

 If you’re a service member or Veteran with a service-connected disability and employment barrier, the Self-Employment track can help you start your own business.
 This track includes training in small business concepts, which can be an important part of learning how to be your own boss.
 Other services offered in this track include: